ballerkobe808/invest/README - 7 CREDIT.md

 Dont try to dispute credit errors on your own online!
 This will make it harder for Eric and his team later.
 When in trouble call:

 Creditnerds.com
-$199 credit audit
-$50 deletion fee per item
+$199 credit audit$50 deletion fee per item
 (average $1200-$1500)

 ### 1.3.3.
 Business Credit